PabloSilva12/software_arch_a1/README.md

 ### Build and Start the Containers

-To build and start the application and Cassandra containers, run:
+To build and start the application and Cassandra containers, run (changing the docker compose according to wich services do you want vanilla docker-compose is web+cassandra docker-compose-full encases all services and then we have 3 separate docker composes for each serice independently togethetr with web and cassandra):

 ```
  docker-compose up --build
 ```

+EXAMPLE REDIS
 Start + redis run:
 ```
  docker-compose -f docker-compose-redis.yml up --build